Jean Fagan Yellin: Life and career

 Yellin was born to Sarah and Peter Fagan.
-She was married to Ed Yellin and together, they published a memoir entitled, In Contempt, Defending Free Speech, Defeating HUAC, which documented the effect upon their lives of his legal battle for First Amendment rights, even after he had been exonerated by the Supreme Court of the United States.
-Her children and grandchildren include Peter, Lisa, Michael, David, Amelia, Mosé, Ginevra, Benjamin, Sarah, and Blaze.
+She was married to Ed Yellin and together, they published a memoir entitled In Contempt, Defending Free Speech, Defeating HUAC, which documented the effect upon their lives of his legal battle for First Amendment rights, even after he had been exonerated by the Supreme Court of the United States.
+Her children and grandchildren include Peter, Lisa, Michael, David, Amelia, Mosé, Genevra, Benjamin, Sarah, and Blaze.

-She received her B.A. from Roosevelt University and an M.A. and Ph.D. from the University of Illinois.
+Yellin received her B.A. from Roosevelt University and an M.A. and Ph.D. from the University of Illinois.
 She began teaching at Pace University in 1968.
-Her dissertation was published in 1972 as, The Intricate Knot: Black Figures in American Literature.
+Her dissertation was published in 1972 as The Intricate Knot: Black Figures in American Literature.
 She was nominated for a Pulitzer Prize in 1990 for Women and Sisters: The Anti-Slavery Feminists in American Culture and won the 2004 Frederick Douglass Prize and the Modern Language Association's William Sanders Scarborough Prize for Harriet Jacobs: A Life.